MrMaksimize/docker-airflow/poseidon/dags/get_it_done/README.md

 ### Create a service_name field

 The goal of the creating the service name field is to provide data users with one column they can use to filter the data according to the familiar service names in the app.
-For example, users see "Parking issue" as an option in the app, but in the data, the users would have to look for "Abandoned Vehicle" in a Problem Category column as well as "72 Hour Report" in the Case Record Type column to find reports for "Parking issue."
+For example, users see "Parking issue" as an option in the app, but in the data, the users would have to look for "Abandoned Vehicle" in the Problem Category column as well as "72 Hour Report" in the Case Record Type column to find reports for "Parking issue."

 The Salesforce database schema has changed as more service types have been added, so the script creates case_type_new and case_sub_type_new fields based off of the values in these 10 fields: